DeeNewcum/individual_scripts/hil.README.md

 The arguments to <tt>hil</tt> are in pairs:

-* First of pair -- A regular expression that matches text you want to hilight.
+* First of pair — A regular expression that matches text you want to hilight.
-* Second of pair -- The ANSI color(s) you want to hilight that text in.
+* Second of pair — The ANSI color(s) you want to hilight that text in.

+See examples below.

+## Argument order ##

-Note that *order matters*, with earlier patterns getting higher precedence.
-Once a section of text has been hilighted, that text will no longer be used for other matches.
+Note that *order matters*, with leftmost patterns getting higher precedence.
+Once a piece of text has been hilighted, that text can no longer be hilighted by other patterns.

-For example, using <tt>'.*' 0</tt> as the first pattern will prevent any trailing patterns from matching.
+For example, using <tt>'.*' 0</tt> as a pattern will prevent all later patterns from matching.

 ## ANSI colors ##